obrienmikej/amazon-aws-playground/certification/aws_certified_sysops_admin_associate/deployment_and_provisioning.md

 ************************************
 Elastic Load Balancer Configurations
 ************************************
--Can across different AZ's with same region
--Can NOT with different VPC's
+-Can     :configure across different AZ's in same region -Can NOT :configure with different VPC's
--Can NOT with different regions
+-Can NOT :configure with different regions

 TWO different types of ELB's
 1.External ELB with external DNS names